 Low cost home ownership: Range of schemes intended to help those who cannot afford to buy a home get onto the housing ladder, normally by buying a part share in a home or through the help of an equity loan.

 New Build HomeBuy (NBHB): You buy a proportion of a property, usually through a Registered Provider, and pay a subsidised rent on the portion that you do not own.
-This scheme is now known as Shared Ownership.
+NBHB was another name for new build Shared Ownership.

 A provider of social housing, registered with Tenant Services Authority under powers in the 2008 Housing and Regeneration Act.
 This term replaced ‘Registered Social Landlord’ (RSL) and encompasses housing associations, trusts, cooperatives and companies.